-uWave gives out recognition result without perceptible delay in our experiments based on PCs.
+The structure of uWave allows the quantization and matching to start with the very first sample in the unknown time series and proceed as more samples come in.
+Nevertheless, our prototype does not leverage this: it starts after a complete time series is collected.
+Even so, it gives out recognition result without perceptible delay in our experiments based on PCs.
 We measured the speed of uWave implemented in C on multiple platforms.
-On a Lenovo T60 with 1.6GHz Core 2 Duo, it takes less than 2ms for a template library of eight gestures.
-On a T-Mobile MDA Pocket PC with Windows Mobile 5.0 and 195MHz TI OMAP processor, it takes about 4ms for the same vocabulary.
+On a Lenovo T60 with 1.6GHz Core 2 Duo, it takes less than 2ms for a template library of eight gestures on a T-Mobile MDA Pocket PC with Windows Mobile 5.0 and 195MHz TI OMAP processor, it takes about 4ms for the same vocabulary.
 Such latencies are too short to be perceptible to human users.
-We also tested uWave on an extremely simple 16-bit microcontroller in the Rice Orbit sensor [20], TI MSP430LF1611.
+We also tested uWave on an extremely simple 16-bit microcontroller in the Rice Orbit sensor [12], TI MSP430LF1611.
 The delay is about 300ms.
-While this may be perceptible to the user, it is still much shorter than the time a gesture usually takes so that should not impair user experience.
+While this may be perceptible to the user, it can be easily masked if uWave is implemented to proceed at the same time as samples come in.

 1 2 3 4

-, L 1 Ļ
+Ļ 1 ţ

 5 6 7 8

-1 ↓ Q Q
+1 • Q Q

-Figure 3: Gesture vocabulary adopted from [6].
+Figure 3: Gesture vocabulary adopted from [KKM+06].
 The dot denotes the start and the arrow the end